 Minutes of Arc to Gradians Converter

-Enter the angle in minutes of arc below to get the value converted to gradians.
+Enter the angle in minutes of arc below to convert it to gradians.

 Result in Gradians: